zulip/zulip/docs/contributing/gsod-ideas.md

 [#GSoC](https://chat.zulip.org/#narrow/stream/14-GSoC) on
 [the Zulip development community server](../contributing/chat-zulip-org.html) (use your name as the topic).

-We highly encourage you to take notes on anything you noticed or were confused by while gaining familiarity with the project provide that as feedback to the community, either via starting threads in the chat.zulip.org community or opening a pull request (if you are reasonably confident what the solution is).

-If you're looking for a next place to contribute, doing the same process with some of our other documentation is a great way to help while gaining familiarity with Zulip.

 ## Application tips, and how to be a strong candidate